Best Kids Smartwatches for Boys in 2026: Top 7 Picks

 Yes, you read that right.
 One year.
 No charging cable.
 No nightly routine of reminding your kid to put it on the charger.
 The Vivofit Jr. 3 uses a replaceable CR2025 coin cell battery that lasts approximately 12 months.
 When it dies, you swap in a new one for about $3.
 In a world where I'm charging my own watch every night, this feels like witchcraft.

 The watch is also swim-proof at 5 ATM, which means pool days, beach trips, and unexpected sprinkler ambushes are all covered.
-It's one of the most durable kids wearables I've tested, and the silicone band is comfortable enough that my son forgets he's wearing it.
+It's one of the most durable kids wearables I've tested, and the silicone band is comfortable enough that our tester forgets he's wearing it.

 What I Liked: